KelinLyu/KGLEngine/README.md

 # Read User Inputs

 It is very straightforward to handle user inputs.
-For detecting continuous keyboard inputs, use:
+For detecting continuous keyboard inputs, write the following code inside the render loop:
 ```
 if(engine->input->isPressingKey(KEY_W)) {
     // Move forward!